Care Home Mortgages

 • Using development finance: if you plan to build a new care home rather than purchase an existing property, development finance could be a good option for you.
 The process is similar to that of a bridging loan, but you can draw down the funds in stages as the building work develops, only paying interest on the sums that have been released to you.
 Development finance can sometimes also be used to finance major renovations.

-Get matched with a care home mortgage specialist
+Get matched with a broker experienced in mortgages for care homes

 Maximise your chance of approval with a dedicated specialist broker